*Redis TRADEMARK GUIDELINES

 PROPER USE OF THE Redis TRADEMARKS AND LOGO.
 You may do any of the following:

 - a.
 When you use an unaltered, unmodified copy of open source Redis downloaded from https://redis.io (the “Software”) as a data source for your application, you may use the Mark and Logo to identify your use.
-For avoidance of any doubt, the open source Redis software combined with, or integrated into, any other software program, including but not limited to software for offering Redis as a cloud service or orchestration software for offering Redis in containers is considered “modified” Redis software and does not entitle you to use the Mark or the Logo, except in a case of nominative use, as described below.
+For avoidance of any doubt, the open source Redis software combined with, or integrated into, any other software program, including but not limited to automation software for offering Redis as a cloud service or orchestration software for offering Redis in containers is considered “modified” Redis software and does not entitle you to use the Mark or the Logo, except in a case of nominative use, as described below.
 Integrating the Software with other software or service can introduce performance or quality control problems that can devalue the goodwill in the Redis brand and we want to be sure that such problems do not confuse users as to the quality of the product.